openvapory/tetsy-tokio-ipc/README.md

 # License

-`parity-tokio-ipc` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+`tetsy-tokio-ipc` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.